4pplet/Unextended/README.md

 ## Specs:
 - 60%
 - Bakeneko V3 rubber worm/o-ring mount
-- Compatible projects: Cyber60 and Waffling60
+- Compatible projects: Cyber60 and Waffling60 (USB-port need to be unmounted or desoldered to fit)
 - 5.4 degree typing angle

 ## Todo: